 The Inclusion Leadership Program is a year-long leadership program designed to equip OSU students with the skills and knowledge to become effective leaders in a more diversely inclusive society.
-Students in the ILP program will share their understandings of leadership with teams of OSU sophomores and students selected from high schools in Oklahoma City, Tulsa, and Stillwater High School.
+Students in the ILP program will share their understandings of leadership with teams of OSU sophomores and students selected from high schools in Oklahoma City, Tulsa and Stillwater High School.
 The OSU and high school students will also be mentored by business leaders.

 The Retention Initiative for Student Excellence program (RISE) is designed to assist students in their transition from high school to Oklahoma State University.
-The programs primary focus is to address all of the academic issues that might challenge RISE students.
+The program's primary focus is to address all of the academic issues that might challenge RISE students.
 The program is also attentive to the variety of social and financial challenges that RISE students often face.
 The RISE program provides students with mentors, scheduled study group sessions, one on one tutorial as needed, opportunities to serve in leadership roles, and a number of social and cultural activities.

 RISE Jumpstart Program

-The Retention Initiative for Student Excellence (RISE) Jumpstart program is a five-week summer residential experience designed to afford incoming first-year student to Oklahoma State University opportunities to achieve a smooth transition to college life.
+The Retention Initiative for Student Excellence (RISE) Jumpstart program is a five-week summer residential experience designed to afford incoming first-year students to Oklahoma State University opportunities to achieve a smooth transition to college life.
 Life skills seminars emphasizing social, emotional, physical health and wellness along with familiarity with the existing academic support networks that exist on campus will be intertwined throughout the program's schedule.
-For additional information on the RISE Jumpstart program, contact the coordinator at 405.744.2920.
+For additional information on the RISE Jumpstart program, contact the coordinator at 405.744.4725.

 Student Support Services Program

 The Student Services Support Program at Oklahoma State University is funded through the U.S. Department of Education.
 The program is designed to provide support and motivation to low-income, first-generation, and/or students with disabilities from matriculation through graduation.